fbpx

 2. Neglecting Carb Intake

-As a natural follow on from the above point, the one macronutrient that I typically see people undereating when training for HYROX is their carbohydrates.
+As a natural follow on from the above, the one macronutrient that I typically see people undereating when training for HYROX is carbohydrates.
 Carbs are the main source of energy for most of your workouts.
 Restricting carbs can lead to poor performance, muscle breakdown and fatigue.
 If you’re feeling fatigued, have a huge reliance on caffeine for energy and/or are underperforming, a lack of carbs could certainly be the issue.

-When exercising, the body utilizes carbohydrates consumed through food and converts them into glycogen, storing this energy source in the muscles.
+When exercising, the body utilises carbohydrates consumed through food and converts them into glycogen, storing this energy source in the muscles.
 The glycogen accumulated in the muscles then provides the fuel needed to sustain prolonged or intense bouts of physical activity.

 It’s worth saying that, for most people, the timing of your carbs doesn’t matter a huge amount if you are getting appropriate amounts each day.
 However, if you do have reasonably long training sessions, or train more than once a day, as many HYROX athletes do, then the timing of your carb intake becomes much more important.